ManuelPeh76/Website-Downloader/readme.md

 # <img src="src/img/electron.svg" width="50" height="50"> Website-Downloader
-A fast and universal downloader for dynamic websites, created with electron.
+A fast and universal downloader for dynamic websites, created with Puppeteer and Electron.

 ## Features
-- 🔎 Dynamic Loading: Catches files that are dynamically loaded (e.g. from a script).
+- 🔎 Dynamic Loading: Catches files that are dynamically loaded during runtime.
 - 🚀 Fast Loading: Up to 25 files are downloaded simultaneously.
 - 🔁 Recursive Download: Searches linked pages and downloads files found there.
 - 📏 Limit Depth: Specifies how deep links should be traced.